kevinyluo/kevinyluo.github.io/index.md

     <img src="images/graphs.gif" width="500"/>
 </p>

 A `react` webpage for creating and visualizing graph structures.
 I am adding algorithms to run on the graphs, which will show how algorithms work, and will display the outcome of the algorithm.
-The graphics are created using `react-konva` and `react bootstrap`
+The graphics are created using `react-konva` and `react bootstrap`.
+This project is work in progress, and I hope to incorporate the following features in the future: - [x] undirected graphs - [x] add and remove nodes and edges - [] directed graphs - [] custom node labels - [] algorithm visualization - [] force layout option

 ---